zhan9san/amazon-bedrock-agentcore-samples/02-use-cases/device-management-agent/README.md

 - Python 3.10+
 - AWS account with appropriate permissions
 - boto3 and Amazon Bedrock AgentCore SDK
+- Cognito User Pool with configured app client (for Gateway/Runtime authentication)
-- Cognito User Pool with configured app client
+- Cognito User Pool with configured app client (for Frontend authentication - separate from Gateway)
 - Cognito Domain (optional but recommended for hosted UI)
 - IAM Role for Bedrock Agent Core Gateway with appropriate permissions